Amazon's Mechanical Turk

 You can also search HITs by keyword or sort them by reward amount or qualifications required.

 The pay-for-task work varies greatly.
-You can get paid $4–$5 an hour simply for filling out personality questionnaires and answering surveys, or, get paid as little as $0.01.
-Because of the discrency in pay, and because only 4 percent of workers earn more than $7.25 an hour, the median hourly wage is really about $2 an hour.
+You can get paid $4 to $5 an hour simply for filling out personality questionnaires and answering surveys, or get paid as little as $0.01.
+Because of the discrepancy in pay, and because only 4 percent of workers earn more than $7.25 an hour, the median hourly wage is really about $2 an hour.
 Because Amazon's Mechanical Turk workers are independent contractors, not employees, they are not guaranteed the minimum wage.

-After a HIT is accepted by the requester, the worker is paid via an Amazon Payments account.
+After accepting a HIT, the requester is paid via an Amazon Payments account.
 However, it may take a few hours to a few days for a HIT to be approved once completed.

 For U.S.-based workers, money can then be transferred to a U.S. bank account.
 Workers in India can elect to receive a check in Indian rupees.
 For all workers not based in the U.S. or India, earnings can be transferred to an Amazon gift card.